 How to recycle different plastics

 From the moment plastic hits your blue recycling bin, it embarks on a lengthy journey with multiple potential outcomes (read about how many times plastic can be recycled).
-Ideally, it gets turned into new material that can re-enter the market—but more often, it heads to a landfill where it can take centuries to break down.
-To help ensure things get done properly for recyclable plastics, it’s important to know plastic recycling numbers.
+Ideally, it gets turned into new recycled material that can re-enter the market—but more often, it heads to a landfill where it can take centuries to break down.
+To help ensure things get done properly for recyclable plastics, it’s important to know plastic recycling numbers and how to tell if plastic is recyclable.

 Which plastics are readily recyclable?